-" To ensure the overall success of the reclamation projects, RESPEC will provide resident representation during fieldwork to oversee the project and ensure that all work is completed according to the project designs and specifications.
+" Oversight of all in-field work is essential to the overall success of the reclamation projects because it ensures the project remains on schedule and that all work is completed according to the project designs and specifications.
+RESPEC will provide resident representation while field work is ongoing to provide oversight of the project.